-Update the picture of success and risk analysis you defined earlier, both based on any feedback you might have gotten from the grading, your experience in iteration 1, and any further interaction with your client.
-Describe the picture of success and risks as specified in Assignment 4, but add one new field to each risk: whether the risk got worse, better, or remained the same, as measured by risk exposure.
+Update (a) the picture of success and (b) the risk analysis you defined earlier, based on any feedback you might have gotten from the grading, your experience in the previous iteration, and any further interaction with your client.
+Describe the picture of success and risks as specified in your previous iteration plan, including whether the risk got worse, better, or remained the same, as measured by risk exposure.

-Justify each change in the picture of success or risk analysis, relative to what you wrote in Assignment 4.
-For example, if your experience in iteration 1 led you to introduce new risks or change the likelihood or impact of old ones, explain why.
-If changes were already covered in the prototyping assignment, just copy what you wrote earlier (for completeness).
+Justify each change in the picture of success or risk analysis, relative to what you wrote in the previous iteration plan.
+For example, if your experience in the previous iteration led you to introduce new risks or change the likelihood or impact of old ones, explain why.